-- 4.26 Historically rear elevations were more modest than the principal elevation but the consistency of their design and the rhythms produced are a key part of the character of the buildings and make a positive contribution to the character of the Conservation Area especially where there are common themes in building groups or between building types.
-The rear elevations are generally attractive architectural compositions.
-They can be glimpsed from different public vantage points as well as within gardens of properties and contribute to the character and richness of the locality. - 4.27 Generally, earlier developments with semi-basements have flat backs or modest closet returns that terminated a story below eaves level.
+- 4.27 Generally, earlier developments with semi-basements have flat backs or modest closet returns that terminate a story below eaves level.
 The even numbers on Northbourne Road have attractive flat backed elevations whilst the odd numbered semi-detached houses have symmetrical closet returns.
-The houses at nos.
+The houses at Nos.
 180 192 Clapham Road have closet returns which were rebuilt to a uniform design in the 1970s.
-Many of the villas have flat rear elevations but sometimes there is a central, single storey closet return allowing access to the garden. - 4.28 In places large rear extensions to the villas have compromised their simple doll-house-like form and modest architectural character.
+Many of the villas have flat rear elevations, but sometimes there is a central, single storey closet return with door to the garden.
+Villa flanks are often blank. - 4.28 In places, large rear extensions to the villas have compromised their simple doll-house-like form and modest architectural character.
 This is worsened when extensions wrap-around into side gardens.
 Side extensions are only possible on the detached and semi-detached houses.
-Where they exist they tend to have a negative impact harming the symmetry of the host building, filling side spaces and thus eroding the spacious character of the conservation area. - 4.29 Alver Bank is a broad and sprawling villa unlike the much more modest tight-planned villas in the rest of the conservation area.
+Where they exist, they tend to have a negative impact harming the symmetry of the host building, filling side spaces and thus eroding the spacious character of the conservation area. - 4.29 Alver Bank is a broad and sprawling villa unlike the much more modest tightplanned villas in the rest of the conservation area.
 Its garden front is as architecturally significant as the façade - all the detailing being consistent throughout.